RNA: RNA processing

+RNA in genetics

 RNA genomes

 Like DNA, RNA can carry genetic information.
 RNA viruses have genomes composed of RNA that encodes a number of proteins.
 The viral genome is replicated by some of those proteins, while other proteins protect the genome as the virus particle moves to a new host cell.
 Viroids are another group of pathogens, but they consist only of RNA, do not encode any protein and are replicated by a host plant cell's polymerase.

-In reverse transcription
+Reverse transcription

 Reverse transcribing viruses replicate their genomes by reverse transcribing DNA copies from their RNA; these DNA copies are then transcribed to new RNA.
 Retrotransposons also spread by copying DNA and RNA from one another, and telomerase contains an RNA that is used as template for building the ends of eukaryotic chromosomes.

 Double-stranded RNA

 Double-stranded RNA (dsRNA) is RNA with two complementary strands, similar to the DNA found in all cells, but with the replacement of thymine by uracil and the adding of one oxygen atom. dsRNA forms the genetic material of some viruses (double-stranded RNA viruses).
 Double-stranded RNA, such as viral RNA or siRNA, can trigger RNA interference in eukaryotes, as well as interferon response in vertebrates.
-In Eukaryotes, Double-stranded RNA (dsRNA) plays a role in the activation of the innate immune system against viral infections.
+In eukaryotes, double-stranded RNA (dsRNA) plays a role in the activation of the innate immune system against viral infections.